 This is why it is so important to build a strong, evidence-based case that proves the other party’s fault for your wreck.
 The team at Max Meyers Law is ready to help you with your rollover claim.
 We will evaluate your case at no cost.
-Call us today at to set up your free consultation.
+Call one of our Kirkland auto accident lawyers today at 425-399-7000 to set up your free consultation.

 How Much Is the Settlement for a Shoulder Injury From a Car Accident?

 All crash injuries are unique, which is why there is no fixed value of a settlement for a shoulder injury from a car accident.
 There are, however, five factors you can use to estimate the value of your claim.
 However, we recommend working with a lawyer to accurately estimate your case value.
 Call Max Meyers at .

 At the mild end, your shoulder could have bruises, lacerations, a strain, or a sprain.
 Severe shoulder injuries from motor vehicle accidents include fractures, separated or dislocated shoulders, and rotator cuff tears.
 Significant shoulder trauma will generate steep medical bills and a long recovery period during which you might be unable to work.
 High medical bills and lost wages can lead to more compensation.

 2. Permanent Impairment of the Shoulder or Arm